 - French Valley: This gorgeous valley has panoramic vistas of the Paine Massif

-- Lake Nordenskjöld: A sizeable glacial lake with bright blue waters, named after the Swedish explorer Otto Nordenskjöld
+- Lake Nordenskjöld: A sizable glacial lake with bright blue waters, named after the Swedish explorer Otto Nordenskjöld

 - Lake Skottsberg: Another beautiful glacial lake located near Refugio Paine Grande